 Examination of The Use of Polycarbonate in Commercial Skylights

 New technology eliminates yellowing.
 A significant advance in polymer technology is a UV-absorbing “cap layer” that nearly eliminates sunlight damage to polycarbonate.
-With the UV light absorbed by the cap layer, the polycarbonate no longer yellows, hazes or degrades.
+Polycarbonate no longer yellows, hazes or degrades.

 Tom Niziolek, Architectural Segment Manager, Covestro